Security Gate

 - Locate the Security Gate (Global) section.

-- Set the maximum allowed number of vulnerabilities for each severity level (Critical, High, Medium, Low).
+- Set the thresholds for each severity level (Critical, High, Medium, Low):

 - Click Set limit to define a maximum threshold.